openvinotoolkit/training_extensions/docs/source/explanation/algorithms/segmentation/instance_segmentation.rst

 ``MaskRCNN-ResNet50`` uses `ResNet-50 <https://arxiv.org/abs/1512.03385>`_ as the backbone network for the image features extraction.
 It has more parameters and FLOPs and needs more time to train, meanwhile providing superior performance in terms of accuracy. ``MaskRCNN-EfficientNetB2B`` uses `EfficientNet-B2 <https://arxiv.org/abs/1905.11946>`_ as the backbone network.
 It is a good trade-off between accuracy and speed.
 It is a better choice when training time and computational cost are in priority.

 In the table below the `mAP <https://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient>`_ metric on some academic datasets using our :ref:`supervised pipeline <instance_segmentation_supervised_pipeline>` is presented.
 The results were obtained on our templates without any changes.
 We use 1024x1024 image resolution, for other hyperparameters, please, refer to the related template.
-We trained all models on 1 GPU Nvidia GeForce GTX3090.
+We trained each model with single Nvidia GeForce RTX3090.

 +---------------------------+--------------+------------+-----------------+
 | Model name                | ADE20k       | Cityscapes | Pascal-VOC 2007 |